godaddy/engineering/_posts/2018-07-10-react-native-wdio.md

 ## Motivation:
-I work on a Mobile App team which employs the React Native Framework.
-Just as we wrote JavaScript code to develop React Native components for the Android and iOS platforms, we wanted to write our UI tests in a similar fashion where we are able to re-use the tests across iOS and Android platforms.
-In order to achieve that, we explored few options and the final answer we found was [WebDriverIO](http://webdriver.io/) + [Appium](http://appium.io/).

-WebDriverIO is a Node.js implementation of the WebDriver Protocol.
-WebDriverIO is one of the most popular web UI testing frameworks and it also supports native mobile UI testing through its plug-in architecture.
-The [synchronous nature of WebDriverIO](http://webdriver.io/guide/getstarted/v4.html#It%E2%80%99s-all-synchronous) helps us write clean UI tests in [PageObjects](http://webdriver.io/guide/testrunner/pageobjects.html) design pattern.

-This article discusses setting up WebDriverIO for the following scenarios:
+We want to automate the validation of our user experiences in order to consistently maintain a high level of quality.

+The Mobile App team I work on utilzes native code for parts of our application, yet, most of the user interfaces are written using React Native and JavaScript.
+Given that most of the UI is written in JavaScript, we wanted to use a similar tech stack for automating the validation of our user experiences (also known as function tests) on Android and iOS platforms.

+Although, testing frameworks like Espresso, Robotium, XCTest that are currently in use by other teams at Godaddy, we needed the ability to write cross-platform UI tests for mobile platforms in Javascript and these frameworks don't support our needs there.

+We looked into Selenium based Appium as this seems to be the most popular test automation framework for both native and hybrid mobile applications which supports writing tests in JavaScript.
+Appium documentation suggests [WD](https://github.com/admc/wd) (a node.js client for Webdriver/Selenium) as the official Appium client for JavaScript.
+We found a few shortcomings with the WD library, such as; the async nature of the framework made tests complicated and full JsonWire protocol is [not supported](https://github.com/admc/wd#working-with-mobile-device-emulator) which is necessary for running test commands on native.

+Other option that we came across was WebDriverIO, a Node.js implementation of the WebDriver Protocol, which has full JSONWire protocol commands implemented and also supports special bindings for Appium.
+The advantage of WebDriverIO is that you don’t need to care about how to handle a Promise to avoid racing conditions and it takes away all the cumbersome setup work and manages the Selenium session for you which is awesome.

+This gives us the possibility to write clean code without the need to resolve promises which alleviates the overhead of needlessly accomodating tests running asynchronously which we have been a common source of mistakes.
+WebDriverIO also helps us write clean UI tests using [PageObjects](http://webdriver.io/guide/testrunner/pageobjects.html) design pattern.

+In order to help make this process easier for you to implement WebDriverIO for mobile functional tests, let's explore how we accomplished following:

-1. UI tests running locally using emulators
+1. Write UI tests running locally using WebDriverIO and emulators
-2. Using a cloud-based service to run on emulators
+2. Running tests on emulators using a cloud-based service
-3. Using a cloud-based service to run on real devices
+3. Running tests on real devices using a cloud-based service
-4. Timeouts at various levels
+4. Making test results consistent and predictable

-## Part 1: Set up WebDriverIO to run native UI tests locally
+##  Write UI tests running locally using WebDriverIO and emulators

 In your React Native project's directory, install WebDriverIO and create a basic WebDriverIO config.